scaleapi/scaleapi-python-client/docs/developer_guide.md

 $ openapi-generator-cli generate --auth "Authorization:$SCALE_API_AUTH_HEADER" --config v2_generator.json
 ```

-Additionally, update the Annotation model type discrimination if there are changes
+Additionally, update the [Annotation model](../scaleapi/api_client/v2/models/annotation.py) `from_json` type discrimination if there are changes

 #### 8. Deployment and Publishing of a new version